hscwork/nnlyactrl/README.md

 # LyaControl
-The codes and data for the work are being prepared to upload.
+The codes and data are to be noted